• Skip to primary navigation

 Salsa Lizano

 Salsa Lizano is the hallmark sauce of Costa Rica that they use in many of the Costa Rican traditional dishes.
-It tastes kind of like English sauce but you can use it as a condiment for meat.
+It tastes kind of like English sauce but you can use it as a condiment for meat and rice.

 Costa Rican food